kevinlebrun/spa_oauth_proxy/README.md

     $ ./spa_oauth_proxy -h
     Usage of ./spa_oauth_proxy:
       -access-token-url="": The api endpoint used to create access token and refresh the token.
-      -base-path="/proxy": The base path of the proxy.
+      -base-path="": The base path of the proxy.
       -client-id="": The OAuth client id.
       -client-secret="": The OAuth client secret.
       -header="X-Auth": The encrypted token header name.